Nerita atramentosa

 Nerita atramentosa, common name the black nerite, is a medium-sized sea snail, a marine gastropod mollusc in the family Neritidae, the nerites.

 There has been some confusion over the taxonomy of the genus Nerita in the Pacific region; however, Nerita atramentosa and Nerita melanotragus are now recognised as separate species (the two have often been considered to be the same species).

 Description

-The size of the shell varies between 12 mm and 32 mm.
+The black nerite shell is thick, black and speckled in white dots.
+It varies in lengths between 12 mm and 32 mm.